vriteshg1210/DATA-512-Wildfire-Final-Project/README.md

 Read the hospital data and pre-process to make it suitable to use

 Step 7: Plotting Visualization
-We will plot the total available hospitals beds and total hospital revenue over the years
+We will plot the total available hospital beds and total hospital revenue over the years

 Step 8: Predict future values
-Using the predicted values of smoke estimate, predict the hospitals beds and total hospital revenue for the next 25 years
+Using the predicted values of the smoke estimate, predict the hospital beds and total hospital revenue for the next 25 years

 ## Important Links

 https://www.sciencebase.gov/catalog/file/get/61aa537dd34eb622f699df81?f=__disk__d0%2F63%2F53%2Fd063532049be8e1bc83d1d3047b4df1a5cb56f15&transform=1&allowOpen=true
 https://aqs.epa.gov/aqsweb/documents/data_api.html
 https://www.statsmodels.org/stable/generated/statsmodels.tsa.ar_model.AutoReg.html
 https://drive.google.com/file/d/1qNI6hji8CvDeBsnLDAhJXvaqf2gcg8UV/view

 ## Limitations

-The specific causes of death are not provided in the dataset.
-Knowing the leading causes of death for each year can help interpret the age-adjusted death rates more comprehensively.
-Further, the data being used for this study only covers the last 20 years and has been restricted to the city of Benicia, CA.
+a.
+Availability of a good dataset: The additional data that I am using for extending this analysis has been pulled from the internet.
+It has been reported by the government of Oregon but its accuracy can always be questioned.
+Also, I would have loved to have access to a few more data points which would have increased the accuracy of my prediction model.
+b.
+Accuracy of smoke estimate: The smoke estimate that I have created was based on the limited supply of data I had in the previous part.
+In reality, the AQI value analysis is based on the concentrations of several major air pollutants, each weighted to reflect its potential health impact.
+The common pollutants considered in the AQI calculation are Ground-level Ozone (O3), Particulate Matter (PM10 and PM2.5), Carbon Monoxide (CO), Sulfur Dioxide (SO2), Nitrogen Dioxide (NO2).
+c.
+Unavailability of data: We do not have hospital data from 1963 to 2007.
+This limits the horizon of our analysis
+d.
+Assuming Autocorrelation: As we are using an autoregressive model for predicting the smoke estimate for the future 25 years, we are assuming that the values at the previous time steps are useful to predict the future values of the smoke estimate.
+e.
+Other factors affecting the healthcare system: As we are doing an analysis on the smoke from wildfires, we have concentrated on it being the cause of the various impacts that we have talked about in the report.
+However, we need to mention that several other factors can have a direct impact on our research questions.
+For example, a general increase in the price of healthcare can be one of the reasons for an increase in the revenue of hospitals.
+Only wildfires cannot be blamed for this.

 ## Contact Detail

 For any additional questions or feedback, please contact [Vritesh Gera] at [vriteshg@uw.edu]